FashioNXT/Fall2024-PlaNXT/TWA.md

 #### Team Approach to work

 **Collaboration and communication**

-The most important for our team will be to communicate and and make sure that everyone is always on the same page about the project.
+The most important principle for our team will be to communicate and and make sure that everyone is always on the same page about the project.
 Additionally, we will maintain a equal culture where everyone's opinion is valuable and we want everyone to pitch ideas and communicate their issues because we need unanimous agreement